Rob Kearney (strongman)

 Rob Kearney is a retired American professional strongman competitor.

-He won the Giants Live North American Open in 2017 and the Arnold International World Series Australia in 2019.
-He is also a four time qualifier for the World's Strongest Man competition, and a three time participant in the Arnold Strongman Classic.
-He is also a two-time American log lift record holder, with a competition best of 476 lbs (216 kg) in 2020.
+Winner of 2017 Giants Live North American Open and 2019 Arnold Australia, he also qualified to the World's Strongest Man competition four times, and was invited to the Arnold Strongman Classic three times.

-Kearney retired after the 2024 World's Strongest Man in May 2024.
+Kearney is a two-time American log lift record holder, with a best lift of 476 lb in 2020.

 Career

-Kearney was part of the cheer-leading team in high school.
-While at school in 2009 at the age of 17, he started training in CrossFit, but found that he was better at heavy lifting, and could deadlift 506 lbs the first time he tried.
-Within a few months, he competed in his first strongman competition.
-He joined a powerlifting team at college and competed as a powerlifter.
+Kearney was part of the Cheerleading team in high school and started training in CrossFit.
+Having found that he was better at heavy lifting, and joined the powerlifting team at college.

-When he was 21, Kearney won the 2013 North American Strongman National Championship, and turned professional.
+When he was 21, Kearney won 2013 North American Strongman National Championship, and turned professional.
 He was placed 2nd at 105 kg America's Strongest Man in 2014 and 2015.
-He won the Log Lift World Championships with a lift of 445.5 lbs in 2016.
-Later in 2020, he broke the log lift record with a 475.75 lbs lift.
-He also once held the 105 kg Pro American Record in the Yoke Walk.
+He shared first place with Vidas Blekaitis at 2016 Log Lift World Championships with a lift of 446 lb.
+In 2019 Log Lift World Championships, he broke Robert Oberst's American national log lift record with a lift of 472 lb and extended it to 476 lb during World's Ultimate Strongman feats of strength series.

-Kearney first qualified for the World's Strongest Man competition in 2017 but was eliminated in the heats.
-He had a major success the same year when he won the 2017 Giants Live North American Open held on July 29, 2017, in Martinsville, Indiana.
-Kearney also qualified for the 2018, 2019, and 2022 World's Strongest Man competitions.
+Kearney first qualified for the World's Strongest Man competition in 2017, was eliminated in the heats but won 2017 Giants Live North American Open held in Martinsville, Indiana.
+He qualified for the 2018, 2019, 2022 and 2024 World's Strongest Man competitions.

-In 2019, Kearney won the Arnold Australia Strongman event held in Melbourne, Australia.

-Kearney qualified for the Arnold Strongman Classic in 2020, finishing in joint 6th place.
-He also competed in 2022 and 2023, and achieved his best result with a 5th place finish in 2022.
+In 2019, Kearney won the Arnold Australia held in Melbourne, Australia.
+He also qualified for the Arnold Strongman Classic in 2020, finishing in joint-6th place.
+Competing 2022 and 2023 he achieved his best result with a 5th place finish in 2022.

-Kearney, at 5 feet 10 inches and weighing under 300 pounds, is one of the smaller competitors in strongman competitions.
-But in 2020, Kearney was award the title “Pound for Pound Strongest Man in the World” by Official Strongman.

 Kearney took part in the 2021 and 2022 Rogue Invitational, finishing in 6th and 8th place respectively.

-He was placed third at the America's Strongest Man competition in 2023.

-Kearney competed for the last time at the 2024 World's Strongest Man, and retired after the competition.
+Standing at 5 feet 10 inches and weighing under 300 lb, Kearney was award the title “Pound for Pound Strongest Man in the World” by Official Strongman Games in 2020.